 Sally Benson, Co-Director, Stanford Precourt Institute for Energy; Director, Global Climate and Energy Project (GCEP); Professor, School of Earth, Energy & Environmental Sciences at Stanford University

 Rob Jackson, Michelle and Kevin Douglas Provostial Professor, Sanford School of Earth Energy & Environmental Sciences at Stanford University; Senior Fellow, Stanford Woods Institute for the Environment; Senior Fellow, Stanford Precourt Institute for Energy

 Sheila Bonini, Senior Vice President of Private Sector Engagement, World Wildlife Fund

 Chris Field, Perry L. McCarty Director and Senior Fellow, Stanford Woods Institute for the Environment

-This event is sponsored by the Stanford Woods Institute for the Environment, the hub for interdisciplinary research on the environment and sustainability at Stanford University.
-For more information about the event, contact Lea Rosenbohm, Associate Director, External Affairs, at email@example.com.
+This event was sponsored by the Stanford Woods Institute for the Environment, the hub for interdisciplinary research on the environment and sustainability at Stanford University.